engineyard/user_impersonate/README.md

 ## Customization

+### Header

+You can override the bright red header by creating a `app/views/user_impersonate/_header.html.erb` file (or whatever template system you like).

-Engine Yard Cloud uses a header that looks like:
+For example, the Engine Yard Cloud uses a header that looks like:

 ![](https://img.skitch.com/20120915-mk8mnpdsu5nuym3bxs678qf1a8.png)

-The HAML partial for this header is:
+The `app/views/user_impersonate/_header.html.haml` HAML partial for this header would be:

 ``` haml
 %div#impersonating